hambuergaer/sat6_client_configuration/README.md

 - Make sure that you configured at least one hostgroup with lifecycle environment, content view, Puppet environment, Capsule settings, Operating System settings, Locations and Organizations.
 Otherwise the "Host" entry will not be created properly.

 #Usage:
+You need at least the "-s", "-l" and "-p" option to run the script.
 ./sat6-register.py --help
 ```
 Usage: sat6-register.py [options]